 - …and much more!

-Our Premium vehicle check service costs only £9.95 (inc. VAT) and includes other checks like if the vehicle has ever been stolen, has outstanding finance and much more — Start here.
+A Premium vehicle check service costs only £9.95 (inc. VAT) and also includes several other, additional vehicle checks like if the vehicle has ever been stolen, has outstanding finance and much more — Start here.

-If you are buying a car and want to know if the registered keeper is genuine then make sure to check out our V5C verification guide as well.
+Tip: If you are buying a car shortly, and want to know if the registered keeper is genuine then make sure to check out this handy V5C verification guide as well.

 How to find the address of the vehicle owner, by number plate?